Records Center (Hennepin)

 For court records involving adoption, child protection and delinquency, visit our Juvenile Court page.

-• There is a Copy fee of $14 for each certified copy that you must pay when you submit your request.
+• There is a Copy fee of $14 for each certified copy, which you must pay when you submit your request.
 Make check or money order payable to: District Court Administrator.

 Hennepin County Government Center